 The Saatchi Gallery opened in October 2008 in the 70,000 sq. ft.
 Duke of York HQ building on King's Road, Chelsea with an exhibition dedicated to new art from China.

->

-> Free admission to all shows - including temporary, curated exhibitions, is part of the Saatchi Gallery's aim to bring contemporary art to the widest audience possible.
+Free admission to all our own art exhibitions is part of the Saatchi Gallery's aim to bring contemporary works to the widest audience possible.

->

-> IN THE LAST FIVE YEARS THE SAATCHI GALLERY PRESENTED 15 OF THE 20
+IN THE LAST FIVE YEARS THE SAATCHI GALLERY PRESENTED 15 OF THE 20

 MOST VISITED MUSEUM EXHIBITIONS IN LONDON